suchanek/proteusPy/paper/paper.md

 ---
-title: 'proteusPy: A Python Package for Protein Structure and Disulfide Bond Analysis'
+title: 'proteusPy: A Python Package for Protein Structure and Disulfide Bond Modeling and Analysis'
 tags:
   - Python
   - Disulfide Bonds